galaxyhikes/Cyclistic/SQL queries.md

 		started_at <= ended_at			 --- addition to original temporary table query
 	)

---- Check 2: Determine if there are non-unique ride ids.
-This yielded 1 result with 27 rows of data with the ride id 0E+00.
-Thus this ride id will be excluded in the annual data table with the following clause: WHERE ride_id != "0E+00"
-SELECT ride_id, COUNT(ride_id)
+--- Check 2: Determine if there are non-unique ride ids SELECT ride_id, COUNT(ride_id)
 FROM year_data
 GROUP BY ride_id
 HAVING COUNT(ride_id) > 1

---- Check 3: Determine the types of bikes.
-This yielded 3 distinct results: electric_bike, classic_bike and docked_bike
+--- Check 3: Determine the types of membership
-SELECT DISTINCT rideable_type
+SELECT DISTINCT member_casual
 FROM year_data

---- Check 4: Determine the types of membership.
-This yielded 2 distinct results: casual, member SELECT DISTINCT member_casual
+--- Check 4: Determine the earliest and latest start time and date of bike usage SELECT MIN(started_at), MAX(started_at)
 FROM year_data

---- Check 5: Determine the earliest and latest start time and date of bike usage, to ensure the data in the table is within the timeframe Mar 2022 - Feb 2023.
-Earliest date was 1/3/22 and latest was 28/2/23
-SELECT MIN(started_at), MAX(started_at)
-FROM year_data

---- Check 6: Check for invalid values of start/end date and time.
-Query is repeated for column 'ended_at' SELECT *
+--- Check 5: Check for invalid values of start/end date and time.
+Query is repeated for column 'ended_at'.
+SELECT *
 FROM year_data
 WHERE started_at NOT BETWEEN (